wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

   </TabItem>
 </Tabs>

-8. Click **Next**.
+3. Click **Next**.
+4. Give the policy a name and description.
+5. Click **Create policy**.

+### Create an IAM role for Launch agent

+The Launch agent needs permission to create Amazon SageMaker training jobs.
+Follow the procedure below to create an IAM role:

+1. From the IAM screen in AWS, create a new role.
+2. For **Trusted Entity**, select **AWS Account** (or another option that suits your organization's policies).
+3. Scroll through the permissions screen and select the policy name you just created above.
+4. Give the role a name and description.
+5. Select **Create role**.
-9. Note the ARN for the role.
+6. Note the ARN for the role.
 You will specify the ARN when you set up the launch agent.

 For more information on how to create IAM role, see the [AWS Identity and Access Management Documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html).